 You should also do so when you suspect that someone might know your password or when you’re certain your account has been compromised.
 Remember to set it to something that’s difficult to guess.

-Here’s how to change your email password on iPhone and iPad.
+Here’s how to change your email password on your iPhone and iPad.

 Note: The method below is applicable if you’ve set up iCloud Keychain (which is Apple’s password manager) and added your email account to it.
 More on this after the steps.